 To create an availability group with automatic seeding, set

 The following example creates an availability group on a two node windows server failover cluster.
 Before running the scripts, update the values for your environment.

 Create the endpoints.
-Each server will need an endpoint.
+Each server needs an endpoint.
 The following script creates an endpoint that uses TCP port 5022 for the listener.
 Set

-LISTENER_PORTto match your environment and run the script:
+LISTENER_PORTto match your environment and run the script on both servers:

---Create the endpoint on both servers -- Run this script twice, once on each server.
-CREATE ENDPOINT [<endpoint_name>] STATE=STARTED AS TCP (LISTENER_PORT = 5022, LISTENER_IP = ALL) FOR DATA_MIRRORING (ROLE = ALL, AUTHENTICATION = WINDOWS NEGOTIATE, ENCRYPTION = REQUIRED ALGORITHM AES) GO
+CREATE ENDPOINT [<endpoint_name>] STATE=STARTED AS TCP (LISTENER_PORT = 5022, LISTENER_IP = ALL) FOR DATA_MIRRORING ( ROLE = ALL, AUTHENTICATION = WINDOWS NEGOTIATE, ENCRYPTION = REQUIRED ALGORITHM AES ) GO

-SQL Server will automatically create the database replica on the secondary server.
-If the database is large it may take some time to complete synchronization of the database.
+SQL Server automatically creates the database replica on the secondary server.
+If the database is large, it may take some time to complete synchronization of the database.
 If a database is in an availability group that is configured for automatic seeding, you can query

 sys.dm_hadr_automatic_seeding system view to monitor the seeding progress.
 The following query returns one row for every database that is in an availability group configured for automatic seeding.

 SELECT start_time, ag.name, db.database_name, current_state, performed_seeding, failure_state, failure_state_desc FROM sys.dm_hadr_automatic_seeding autos JOIN sys.availability_databases_cluster db ON autos.ag_db_id = db.group_database_id JOIN sys.availability_groups ag ON autos.ag_id = ag.group_id

 Prevent automatic seeding after an availability group